 Service Experts Heating and Air Conditioning surveyed 1,000 homeowners in the U.S. and Canada on their understanding of carbon monoxide (CO).
-According to The Centers for Disease Control, carbon monoxide poisoning is a leading cause of unintentional poisoning deaths – causing around 15,000 emergency room visits and about 500 deaths every year in the United States1.
-There are surprising gaps in what homeowners do and don’t know about keeping safe.
+According to The Centers for Disease Control, carbon monoxide poisoning is a top cause of unintentional poisoning deaths – causing approximately 15,000 emergency room visits and about 500 deaths every year in the United States1.
+There are alarming gaps in what homeowners do and don’t know about keeping safe.

-Carbon monoxide is a colorless, odorless gas that can build to unsafe levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
-Inhalation of CO could cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
+Carbon monoxide is a colorless, odorless gas that may build to unsafe levels in your home when fuel-burning devices are not appropriately vented, operated or maintained.
+Inhalation of CO may cause carbon monoxide poisoning which attacks the nervous system, heart and could be fatal.
 It’s crucial to have your home inspected for carbon monoxide regularly to help ensure safe air quality.

 Common sources of CO in homes include certain: